obsidian-tasks-group/obsidian-tasks/CONTRIBUTING.md

 - Try to think of the purpose of the code that has missing tests.
   - For example, in `taskFromLine()` in `src/Commands/CreateOrEdit.ts` the comments are quite useful in terms of showing the different scenarios being considered.
 Something like:
         _already a task line with a global filter, already a task line missing the global filter, already a task line and there is no global filter, already a bullet item, not in a bullet item_
-  - These then would be good tests to write, i.e. test that each of those scenarios does actually behave as expected.
+  - These then would be good tests to write: specifically, tests to check that each of those scenarios does actually behave as expected.
   - And if the implementation changed in future, those tests would be extremely useful to the maintainer at the time.
   - And if a new behaviour was added in future, it would be obvious how to add a new test for it.

 #### Location of code

-Often, untested code is in locations that you can't call in tests (e.g. because it uses some Obsidian code).
+Often, untested code is in locations that you can't call in tests (for example, because it uses some Obsidian code).
 All that needs to be done then is to refactor - via 'move method' or 'extract method') the code out to a different source file.
 For more about refactoring safely and easily, see the talk [Refactoring Superpowers: Make Your IDE Do Your Work, Faster and More Safely](https://www.youtube.com/watch?v=BX6gh2xNiuU).

 #### Then start writing tests

-If you struggle to name a Jest `it` test, think in terms of _should_: e.g. _should convert a line with no bullet to ..._
+If you struggle to name a Jest `it` test, think in terms of _should_: for example, _should convert a line with no bullet to ..._

 ### Snapshot Tests